Queer Nation: Nebraska

 According to the Woman's Journal-Advocate, Queer Nation Nebraska was founded in December 1990.
 To encourage détente between Nebraska's lesbian and gay groups, Queer Nation Nebraska meetings were co-facilitated by one woman and one man.
-Queer Nation Nebraska demonstrated in front of churches, and protested a show by comedian Sam Kinison.
+Queer Nation Nebraska demonstrated in front of churches and protested a show by a comedian Sam Kinison.
 The organization demonstrated in front of the ROTC building at the University of Nebraska–Lincoln in April 1991 to protest the military's policy of excluding LGBT people.
-One ROTC cadet spit on queer protestors, then punched and kicked a protestor until the cadet was removed by police.
+One ROTC cadet spit on queer protesters, then punched and kicked a protester until the cadet was removed by police.
 Later in 1991, Queer Nation Nebraska produced a TV show consisting of two men kissing in a bathtub and pouring milk onto each other.
 The activists broadcast this show on Lincoln's public access television.
-Angry citizens asked the Lincoln city council to shut down the public access channel.
+Angry citizens asked the Lincoln City Council to shut down the public access channel.